lengbing/los/README.md

 - string - the serialized string
 - buffer - lightuserdata refers to a c buffer containing the serialized string
-- offset - offset of the buffer to read start with
-- size - avaliable size of the buffer start from the offset
+- size - avaliable size of the buffer

 ##### Returns